fabiojcalero/tinydesk-backend/README.md

 ### Also, our main file is "server.js".

-This back-end repository is deployed through Heroku [click here](https://tinydesk.me/).
+This back-end repository is deployed through DigitalOcean[click here](https://tinydesk.me/).

 ### How we push changes to the application.